The Origin Of The Lacoste Logo

-Occasionally, Lacoste used variants of the main logo Here’s an example of a logo from a 1970s advertising campaign
+Occasionally, Lacoste uses variants of the main logo Here’s an example of a logo from a 1970s advertising campaign

 Some contemporary examples of the variations of the Lacoste crocodile logo that appear on Lacoste luggage are shown below:

 Occasionally, Lacoste does special versions for a limited time for a particular campaign.
 The example below is for their collaboration with Jean-Paul Goude in 2016:

-Lacoste also recently replaced the crocodile logo with ten endangered species for a limited time:
+In 2019, Lacoste also replaced the crocodile logo with ten endangered species for a limited time:

-For their reissue of classic designs on their 85th anniversary, Lacoste used a new label:
+For their reissue of classic designs on their 85th anniversary, Lacoste used a new label with a more classical logo: